Webcampak/Documentation/webcampak3.x/src/docs/Develop/en_Install.md

 webcampak@wpak078:~$ bash install.Ubuntu16.04.sh
 ```

-The system will ask for password once, and should carry on with the entire installation.
+The system will ask for your password once and should carry on with the entire installation.

 ```bash
 11 February 2017 -  9:08 You are currently connected as: webcampak